apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

     ours   = "!f() { git checkout --ours $@ && git add $@; }; f"
     theirs = "!f() { git checkout --theirs $@ && git add $@; }; f"

+The function is there as hack to get `$@` doing what you would expect it to as a shell user.

 ### Comparing large chunks of text

 Using the patience diff algorithm to compare large swathes of